aaly/axiom/README.md

 ## Notes

-* The CMake files do not provide install option yet (not needed for now)
+* The CMake files do not provide any install options yet (not needed for now)
 * License -> [please review the license of the AXIOM project](http://git.axiom-project.eu/axiom-allocator/blob/master/COPYING)